animeavi/twoot/README.md

 Every link visit can take up to 5 sec (timeout) therefore this option will slow down tweet processing.

+If you are interested by tracker removal (`-u`) you should also select redirection removal(`-l`) as trackers are often hidden behind the redirection of a short URL.

 When using the `-v` switch consider:

 * whether the copyright of the content that you want to cross-post allows it